-Check out our latest case study on a site with Japanese Knotweed in Birmingham.
+Japanese Knotweed in Birmingham – Check out our latest case study from our Japanese Knotweed Surveyor in Birmingham.

 Japanese Knotweed in Birmingham

-We were requested to survey a site for Japanese Knotweed in Birmingham as our client suspected that he had Japanese Knotweed.
-Not only growing in his garden but also in the adjacent garden.
-Once we arrived at the address in Birmingham we surveyed the site for the invasive species which included looking over all of the boundary fences to see if there was any knotweed growing on the surrounding properties.
+As a Japanese Knotweed surveyor in Birmingham, we were requested to survey a site where our client suspected that he had Japanese Knotweed.
+Once we arrived at the address we surveyed the site for Japanese Knotweed as well as other invasive species.
+Surveying for Japanese Knotweed in Birmingham included looking over all of the boundary fences to see if there was any knotweed growing on the surrounding properties.
 This is in line with the RICs guidelines which we abide by very closely.
 It is considered a private nuisance if you allow Japanese Knotweed to encroach onto neighbouring land.
 Therefore, the client was correct to call us as soon as they suspected they had knotweed on their property.
+On inspection of the site, the suspect weed was growing not just in his garden but also in the adjacent garden.

 Another plant very often misidentified as Japanese Knotweed is Common Dock.
 When Common Dock, flowers, it also looks very similar to the flowers of Japanese Knotweed.
 The client was also very aware that there are a lot of outbreaks of Japanese Knotweed in Birmingham.